Photons x Force: Differentiable Radiation Pressure Modeling

 \mycfigure{Forcemaps}{Force maps for different spacecraft geometry and materials.
 In a force map, each pixel corresponds to one light direction in the spacecraft-fixed latitude-longitude (as defined in \cite{montenbruck2015gnss, bhattarai2019demonstrating}) and the color corresponds to the resulting 3D force, mapped from signed 3D to unsigned RGB.
 For each, we show four different force maps (top to bottom): First, the neural proxy used for design.
 We use no design parameters for this visualization.
 Second, the immediate simulator output.
 Third and fourth, the direct, resp.\ indirect force, split and tone-mapped separately.
 We see that force maps depend on geometry and that the neural proxy captures the function.
 Convergence plots of the neural proxy are show in the neural row for each column, where blue is train and orange is test.
 The ground truth of the NN is our simulation, while for simulation, the ground truth is unknown.}

 \myfigure{Design}{Visualization of sampling a one-dimensional design space of changing solar array width (from left to right).
 At a single pixel, the radiance is a random one out of many designs.
 When integrating over a thousand samples, we see the variation in a Schr\"odinger-style image where all designs are present at the same time.
 We train a neural network from that information (more precisely, from force, not radiance shown here for visualization) that can then be queried at random-access designs.
-The third and fourth row show the positional and rotational force map of the minimal solar array width (left) and the maximal one (right). }
+The third and fourth row show the positional and rotational force map of the minimal (left) and maximal (right) solar array width, with 3D force mapped to RGB as in \refFig{Forcemaps}. }

 A typical radiation map in a typical resolution image or a set of training samples (\ie 100\,k light directions and/or designs, with 1000 MC samples each) for a representative satellite model (\ie 1\,k faces) can be computed in less than 10 seconds on a Nvidia A100.
 This is close to 100 million samples per second.